20% off your first purchase with code: SHOP24

 OPTIONS FOR DIFFERENTIATION:

-The file also includes a set of food cards without prices so you can customize them with different money amounts if you wish.
+This counting money game includes an extra set of food cards without prices so you can customize them with different money amounts if you wish.
 This allows your students to play the game with prices ending in zeros (or fives) if you want to simplify it.

 ❤️ “So this is about the only time my clients LOVE to do math!
 They enjoy choosing their own groceries.
 The stimuli that come with this set are really wonderful.
 Kids love it.
 Add your own good quality play money.
 I also have checks for older kids.
 I utilize two functional math skills, estimating and calculator use.
 I’m thinking that I might add an additional functional skill, making a grocery list prior to “shopping” at the store.
 This is really a great math teaching tool and it inspires lots of other great ideas.
 Thanks!” – Carrie P.